bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 CONFIG_SCSI_WAIT_SCAN=m
 {% endhighlight %}

-The default Android Linux kernel does not support modules, and trying to insert `make drivers/block/nbd.ko` results in the following error because the default kernel doesn't support modules.
+The default Android Linux kernel does not support modules.
+Because of this, trying to insert `make drivers/block/nbd.ko` results in the following error.

 {% highlight bash %}
 insmod nbd.ko